-The Argonaut's Table had no available seats on the patio, but Lexi and Hades had arrived early and commandeered the prime location on the corner where they could greet passersby.
-The children were in rare form, at least Elm was, dressed in his and hers rompers with fleece minotaur ears on the hoods, a gift from Lisbon for their first birthday.
+The Argonaut's Table had no available seats on the patio, but Lexi and Hades had arrived early and commandeered the prime spot on the corner where they could greet passersby.
+The children were dressed in his and hers rompers with fleece minotaur ears on the hoods, a gift from Lisbon for their first birthday.
 At the moment, Ely was spitting spanakopita on his furry ears in protest of his hatred of it, while Hades argued his son's case.

 "I don't know why you keep insisting he like it, my love," Hades admonished Lexi.
-"While I enjoy the savory dish as well as the next god, not everyone has a taste for it.
+"While I enjoy the savory dish as well as the next god, not everyone has a taste for spanakopita.
 And you know how Ely likes to assert his will.
-It's in his DNA, so to speak."
+It's in his genes."

 Hades followed this speech with a heart melting smile before tipping a wine goblet to his lips.
 Damn him and those lips.
 Lexi lowered the fork to her plate.

 "It's in the small battles that we learn how to conquer the bigger ones," Lexi said, quoting her dad.
 The mortal one.
 "I don't take credit for that wisdom, by the way."

 "I don't think Charles will mind you spreading his wisdom," Hades said as he lifted Ely from his highchair and set him on the ground.
 His confidence in the youngster's walking abilities nearly matched the determination of Ely himself.

 Lexi didn't interrupt them.
 She pulled a list from her bag and unrolled it, weighing down the ends with the candlesticks on the table.
 If she wasn't careful, the day would get away from them without accomplishing anything but lunch and a visit to the park.
 Before she read, she captured Elm in a smile.
 The chestnut-haired toddler was having a splendid time waving at the other patrons on the patio.